pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 ## Prometheus

 - ~~Remove all white pieces except king and let the game run normally~~

-- Handle stalemate in the move calculations (should avoid unless it's the only move?)
+- ~~__I THINK I'VE DONE SOMETHING REASONABLE__ Handle stalemate in the move calculations (should avoid unless it's the only move?)
 (IT IS SURPRISINGLY EASY TO MAKE IT STALEMATE YOU.
-BOO.)
+BOO.)~~

+- Handle checkmate (and stalemate even though we think it should happen)
 - Handle PGN (can be totally standard)

 ## Zeno